Updated December 2017

-The Eligibility Table for non-traditional K-12 students and facilities provides information on Schools and Libraries Program support eligibility for students and facilities in Head Start, pre-kindergarten, adult education, and juvenile justice programs.
+The Eligibility Table for non-traditional K-12 students and facilities provides information on Schools and Libraries (E-rate) Program support eligibility for students and facilities in Head Start, pre-kindergarten, adult education, and juvenile justice programs.
 To be eligible for support, schools must provide elementary or secondary education as determined by state law.

-According to Federal Communications Commission (FCC) rules, the eligibility of an entity is based on whether the entity provides elementary or secondary education to its student population and whether the school facility is eligible for support because elementary and secondary education is provided at that facility.
+The eligibility of an entity is based on whether the entity provides elementary or secondary education to its student population and whether the school facility is eligible for support because elementary and secondary education is provided at that facility.

 USAC conducts a biennial survey of states to determine if Head Start, pre-kindergarten, adult education, and juvenile justice students and facilities are included in the state's definition of elementary or secondary education.
 State officials are required to provide legal support for the information they supply and to certify the accuracy of their determinations.